boweber/AppleMapsMiddleware/README.md

 # AppleMapsMiddleware

-This package provides middlewares for [SwiftRex](https://github.com/SwiftRex/SwiftRex) handeling MapKit related actions.
+This package provides middlewares for [SwiftRex](https://github.com/SwiftRex/SwiftRex) handling *MapKit* related actions.

 ## ETA

 In order to estimate the time of arrival, the first step is to create a `Journey` object containing facts about the intended route.
-This object can then be used to create an  `ETAAction`, which, after it is dispatched, is handled by the eta middleware (`AppleMapsMiddleware.eta`) .
+This object can then be used to create an `ETAAction`, which, after it is dispatched, is handled by the eta middleware (`AppleMapsMiddleware.eta`).
 The accompanying reducer (`AppleMapsReducer.eta`) updates the state (`ETAState`) accordingly.

 ```swift
 struct ETAAction {